Loneliness vs Solitude

 - I have negative facets just as I have many positive ones, I accept that.

-- I am valuable, a deserving.
+- I am valuable, and deserving.

 - I won’t let myself down, (pay particular attention here)